RuslanKain/rump-ec/README.md

 </div>

-## Data may additionally be accessed on [Borealis](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/GOZAJE)
+## Data may also be accessed on [Borealis](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/GOZAJE)

 ### Description